JonathanxD/meili-ktr/book/src/Intro.md

 meili-ktr is built using Kotlin MMP (Multiplatform Programming) and runs on JVM, Javascript (browser or NodeJS), or natively on any Kotlin/Native target that also have a Ktor Client Engine implementation and Kotlinx Serialization support.

-Also, this library does not use a specific Ktor Client Engine, the user must choose the one that is supported in the targeting platform and suits their needs.
+Also, this library does not use a specific Ktor Client Engine, the user must choose the one that is supported in the targeting platform and suits its needs.

 ## Tiny and Low-level